hackscorp/hackscorp.dev/src/technology/git/0900-customisations.md

 ZSH_THEME="agnoster"
 ```

-For themes like Agnoster you will also need to install the Powerline Fonts (these are not the same as the Nerd Fonts used by Oh My Posh):
+For themes like Agnoster you will also need to install the Powerline Fonts:

 ```sh
 $ sudo apt-get install fonts-powerline